apache/tomcat/modules/manager2/manager2-design.md

-horizontally with the first column pinned and long values wrapping, not squeezed; tabs scroll when crowded; page-head, log and diagnostics controls go full width; modals show stacked full-width buttons; toasts appear above the bottom nav; the bottom nav keeps all nine items with labels truncated inside their slot; inputs are 16 px at ≤480 px (no iOS focus zoom); the Configuration detail scrolls into view after a tree selection; a multi-segment deep link (e.g. an application detail) reloads to the correct page (the base-element fix above).
+horizontally with the first column pinned and long values wrapping, not squeezed; tabs scroll when crowded; page-head, log and diagnostics controls go full width; modals show stacked full-width buttons; toasts appear above the bottom nav; the bottom nav keeps all nine items as icons only (labels as `aria-label`, active item in its per-tab hue); inputs are 16 px at ≤480 px (no iOS focus zoom); the Configuration detail scrolls into view after a tree selection; a multi-segment deep link (e.g. an application detail) reloads to the correct page (the base-element fix above).